Docs Menu

 Delete a student

 The create_student route receives the new student data as a JSON string in a POST request.
-We must decode this JSON request body into a Python dictionary before passing it to our MongoDB client.
+It decodes the JSON request body into a Python dictionary, then passes it to your MongoDB client.

-The insert_one method response includes the _id of the newly created student (provided as id because this endpoint specifies response_model_by_alias=False in the post decorator call.
-After we insert the student into our collection, we use the inserted_id to find the correct document and return this in our JSONResponse.
+The insert_one method response includes the _id of the newly created student, provided as id because this endpoint specifies response_model_by_alias=False in the post decorator call.
+After inserting the new student, the method uses the inserted_id to find the correct document and return this in the JSONResponse.

-FastAPI returns an HTTP 200 status code by default, but we will return a 201 to explicitly that indicate the student has been created.
+FastAPI returns an HTTP 200 status code by default, but this route returns a 201 ("Created") to explicitly indicate that the student was created.

 @app.post(